dlang/dub-docs/docs/index.md

 DUB is a build tool similar to other modern languages build tools like Javascript's [npm](https://www.npmjs.com/) and Rust's [cargo](https://crates.io/).

-A file called `dub.sdl` (or `dub.json`) is used to configure a DUB project.
+A [recipe file](dub-guide/recipe.md) called `dub.sdl` (or `dub.json`) is used to configure a DUB project.

-> [SDL](https://sdlang.org/) is a "Simple Declarative Language" inspired by D's syntax.
+> [SDL](https://sdlang.org/) is a "Simple Declarative Language" that uses a familiar C syntax.
 > Whether to use SDL or JSON for the DUB file is a [matter of taste](https://forum.dlang.org/thread/fehzcwpabruiyhpwiywj@forum.dlang.org).

+User/System-wide default settings can be specified in a [settings file](dub-reference/settings.md).

-A DUB file may look like this:
+A recipe file may look like this:

 ```sdl
 name "myproject"